 Fólkvangr and Freyja

-Freyja has definite associations with the afterlife, however, as the goddess who took half the slain:
+Freyja was a goddess of the afterlife, who took half the slain:

 And Freyja is the most excellent of the Ásynjur, she has that homestead in heaven which is called Fólkvangar, and wherever she rides to battle she has half of the slain, but the other half belongs to Óðinn, as is said here: